MikroElektronika/mikrosdk_click_v2/clicks/haptic2/README.md

 ## Examples Description

-This app shows some of the functions that Haptic 2 click has.
+This app shows some of the functions that Haptic 2 Click has.

 **The demo application is composed of two sections :**